DouglasNeuroInformatics/OpenDataCapture/apps/marketing/src/content/blog/follow-good-naming-conventions.md

 ---
 type: article
 title: 'Follow Good Naming Conventions in Mediacal Data'
-description: 'Non-profit technical organizations can play a pivotal role in the healthcare sector, proposing collaborative solutions to align regulatory frameworks with the imperatives of innovation and efficiency.'
+description: 'Explore the pivotal role of standardized naming conventions in healthcare data management and how modern digital platforms streamline adherence to these conventions, ensuring clarity, accuracy, and compliance while fostering efficiency and interoperability.'
 author: weijie-tan
 language: en
 datePublished: 2024-02-19